dariowho/intents/STATUS.md

+# Project Status

-Here we report how individual Dialogflow features are currently supported in Dialogflow Agents.
+Here we report how individual Dialogflow features are currently supported in *Intents*.

-# Basic Agent Definition
+## Basic Agent Definition

 | Feature                          | State  | Note               |
 |----------------------------------|--------|--------------------|